scala/scala/README.md

 ### Macro replacements:

+- While MathJAX just support LaTeX style command definition, it is recommended to not use this as it will likely cause issues with preparing the document for PDF or ebook distribution.
+- `\SS` (which I could not find defined within the latex source) seems to be closest to `\mathscr{S}`
+- `\TYPE` is equivalent to `\boldsymbol{type}'
+- As MathJAX has no support for slanted font (latex command \sl), so in all instances this should be replaced with \mathit{}
 - The macro \U{ABCD} used for unicode character references can be replaced with \\uABCD.
 - The macro \URange{ABCD}{DCBA} used for unicode character ranges can be